How to buy Art (like a professional)

 In fact, most collectors start out as teenagers with only their saved pocket money.
 Over the years, they refine their taste as they study more artists and as they trade pieces with other collectors.

 Regardless of your age, you can start putting a few pounds aside each day.
-Before long you’ll have a sizeable fund to buy your first piece.
+Before long you’ll have a sizeable fund to allow you to start to buy art.
+The first piece you purchase is always the most exciting!

 As with everything in life, the best investment you can make is in education.
 You wouldn’t buy a suit or dress without considering what will look pleasing, the cut and the material.